What is a Sovereign Wealth Fund (SWF)?

 The China Investment Corporation was designed to reinvest a part of the country’s foreign exchange reserves.
 Although the precise number of assets held by the fund remains unknown, its value is estimated to be nearly $800 billion.

-Not so long ago, the fund was used to purchase a 45% stake of a New York-based property worth at least $2 billion.
+In 2017, the fund was used to purchase a 45% stake of a New York-based office building worth $2.3 billion.

 The Bottom Line

 A sovereign wealth fund refers to a pool of income that a country uses to diversify its investment portfolio.
-The majority of countries with SWFs depend on just a few commodities as their primary revenue stream.
-The Middle Eastern nations, which rely heavily on the income generated by their oil industries, are great examples of the fact.
+The majority of countries with SWFs have funded them with just a few commodities as their primary revenue stream.
+The Middle Eastern nations, which rely heavily on the income generated by their oil industries, are a great example.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: